 WRAS receives numerous calls from members of the public concerned about foxes.
-Limps are one of the most common concerns, however not all limping foxes will need to come in for care.
-Foxes which are able to put weight on the limping leg will normally recover given time and more likely to be just ligament, tendon or muscular damage.
+Limps are one of the most common concerns, however not all limping foxes will need to come in to care.
+Foxes which are able to put weight on the limping leg will normally recover given time and more likely to be just muscular damage.
 As with humans these can take over six weeks to recover.
 During this time a fox can be supplementary fed to ensure the animal is getting enough food.
 However, it is not advisable to continuously feed or you will reduce the foxes territory size and as a result loose control over valuable natural food supplies.

 Basic fox facts

 - The UK fox is actually the Red Fox (Vulpes vulpes)

 - Although it is a member of the dog family, some of fox habits are very cat like as well.

 - Foxes are omnivores.
 They are solitary hunters and eat rodents, insects, worms, fruit, birds, eggs and all other kinds of small animals.
 About 60 percent of a red fox's diet is made up of rabbits and mice.

 - Like cats, foxes often play with their catch before they kill it.